denis-beurive/good-software/README.md

 * [KeyBase](https://keybase.io/)
 * [CryptoMator](https://cryptomator.org/)
 * [AxCrypt](https://www.axantum.com/)
+* Firefox extentions (_the best browser_):
-* [FireFox Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/): firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs.
+  * [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/): firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs.
 Cookies are separated by container, allowing you to use the web with multiple accounts.
+  * [Facebook Container](https://addons.mozilla.org/en-US/firefox/addon/facebook-container/): prevent Facebook from tracking you around the web.
+  * [Flagfox](https://addons.mozilla.org/en-US/firefox/addon/flagfox/): displays a country flag depicting the location of the current website's server and provides a multitude of tools such as site safety checks, whois, translation, similar sites, validation, URL shortening, and more...
+  * [User-Agent Switcher and Manager](https://addons.mozilla.org/en-US/firefox/addon/user-agent-string-switcher/): spoof websites trying to gather information about your web navigation.
+  * [Firefox Relay](https://addons.mozilla.org/en-US/firefox/addon/private-relay/): firefox Relay lets you generate email aliases that forward to your real inbox.

 ## Productivity